amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 ```
 Yay! 🎊 no collision!

-Having a bigger bucket size is great to avoid collisions but consumes too much memory and probably most of buckets will be unused.
+Having a bigger bucket size is excellent to avoid collisions but consumes too much memory, and probably most of the buckets will be unused.

-Wouldn't it be great, if we can have a Hash Map that automatically increase its size as needed?
-Well, that's called rehash and we are going to do it next!
+Wouldn't it be great, if we can have a HashMap that automatically increases its size as needed?
+Well, that's called rehash, and we are going to do it next!

-## Optimal Hash Map Implementation
+## Optimal HashMap Implementation

 If we have a big enough bucket we won't have collisions thus the search time would be *`O(1)`*.
 However, how do we know how big a hash map capacity should big?
 100?
 1,000?
 A million?

-It is impractical to have allocate massive amounts of memory.
+Having allocated massive amounts of memory is impractical.
 So, what we can do is to have the hash map automatically resize itself based on a load factor.
-This is called **Rehash**.
+This operation is called **Rehash**.

 The **load factor** is the measurement of how full is a hash map.
-We can get the load factor by dividing the number of items / bucket size.
+We can get the load factor by dividing the number of items by the bucket size.

 This will be our latest and greated hash map implementation: